-In accordance with Chapter 229a and Sections 3-20 and 3-27a of the Connecticut General Statutes (C.G.S.), excess funds of the Lottery may be deposited with the treasurer in such fund or funds of the State as appropriate or at the direction of the treasurer in a commercial bank or trust company with or without security to the credit of such fund or funds, or may be invested by, or at the discretion of the treasurer in bonds or obligations of, or guaranteed by, the State or the United States, or paper, savings accounts and bank acceptances, in the obligations of any State of the United States or any political subdivision, authority or agency thereof, provided that at the time of investment such obligations are rated within one of the top two rating categories of any nationally recognized rating service or of any rating service recognized by the State Commissioner of Banking, and applicable to such obligations, in the obligations of any regional school district in this State or any metropolitan district in this State, provided that at the time of investment such obligations of such government entity are rated within one of the top three rating categories of any nationally recognized rating service or any rating service recognized by the State Commissioner of Banking, and applicable to such obligations, or in any fund in which a trustee may invest pursuant to C.G.S.
+In accordance with Chapter 229a and Sections 3-20 and 3-27a of the Connecticut General Statutes (C.G.S.), excess funds of the Lottery may be deposited with the treasurer in such fund or funds of the State as appropriate or at the direction of the treasurer in a commercial bank or trust company with or without security to the credit of such fund or funds, or may be invested by, or at the discretion of the treasurer in bonds or obligations of, or guaranteed by, the State or the United States, or paper, savings accounts and bank acceptances, in the obligations of any State of the United States or any political subdivision, authority or agency thereof, provided that at the time of investment such obligations are rated within one of the top two rating categories of any nationally recognized rating service or of any rating service recognized by the State or any metropolitan district in this State, provided that at the time of investment such obligations of such government entity are rated within one of the top three rating categories of any nationally recognized rating service or any rating service recognized by the State Commissioner of Banking, and applicable to such obligations, in the obligations of such government entity are rated within one of the top three rating categories of any nationally recognized rating service or any rating service recognized by the State Commissioner of Banking, and applicable to such obligations, or in any fund in which a trustee may invest pursuant to C.G.S.
 Section 36a-353.